AndreasFlueckiger/Programming-Project-2024-25/README.md

 ## External references

 No external libraries, tutorials, or third-party source code were used.
-The hunt/target AI strategy is a well-known Battleship heuristic; the implementation here is original.
+The hunt/target AI strategy is a well-known Battleship heuristic.